Who is a Close Contact

 What you need to do

-- monitor for symptoms and if any develop, take a test straight away.
+- You must monitor for symptoms and if any develop, isolate immediately and take another test

 Look after yourself